-6.10 Policy Implementation: engaging with investment community
+6.10 Policy Implementation: engaging with investment community collaborate with other institutional investors, as permitted by relevant legal codes to ensure the greatest impact.

 Institutional investors have the power to influence and change behaviour globally.
 The WCC Pension Fund believes that there is significant value in being able to actively engage with the companies we invest in and be part of the transition to a global, low carbon economy.